 A Cain departure from the race will have "no impact, really," Cullen predicts.

-"He has no organization, hardly any identified supporters, and the support of only five state representatives out of 295," he says.
+"He has no organization, hardly any identified supporters," he says.
 "I never believed he had support that earlier polls indicated."

 In Iowa, Republican Mike Mahaffey, a former state party chairman, had a counterintuitive take.

 "You think to yourself, people are going to go from Cain, who was proud of the fact that he didn't have any political experience, and go to someone, like Gingrich, who has a lot?"
 Mahaffey says.

 "But timing is everything, and, to quote [National Review journalist] Richard Brookhiser, the presidency is not an entry-level position," he says.
 "We have some real serious problems in this country, and you can turn to somebody who doesn't have any experience and is proud of it, or someone who can get something done."